Ole Gunnar Solskjaer first press conference: Interim Man Utd boss hints at January arrivals & says he will have an input | Goal.com

 The former Red Devils striker has taken interim charge of the Old Trafford outfit until the end of the season having replaced the sacked Jose Mourinho.

-Solskjaer has been tasked with turning around the fortunes of this Man Utd side after a disappointing start to the campaign.
+Solskjaer has been tasked with turning around the fortunes of this United side after a disappointing start to the campaign.

 He told reporters at his first press conference on Friday: “I will have an input of course but the job now is to get to know the players, observe them and see the qualities they possess.